 Toxic chemicals and hazardous materials are substances that, when entering the body, can cause significant harm to the person’s health.
 In the most severe cases, they can even cause death.
 The most common form of toxic chemical exposure is through inhalation.
 Other pathways into the body are by means of ingestion and directly through the skin.

 If you are suffering detrimental health effects due to some form of toxic chemical exposure, you may be entitled to receive compensation for your lost wages, medical expenses, and pain and suffering.
-Our Belleville environmental exposure lawyers at Cates Mahoney, LLC have the experience to help secure the compensation you deserve.
+Our Illinois environmental exposure lawyers at Cates Mahoney, LLC have the experience to help secure the compensation you deserve.

 Our attorneys have extensive experience representing clients exposed to harmful and noxious chemicals.
 Our team has the knowledge and resources to conduct a detailed investigation of your claim and gather the necessary evidence to prove that your injuries were the result of negligence, or the intentional acts or omissions of another party.